 One of the main reasons that people with cancer use shiatsu is that it makes them feel good.

-Some people with cancer say that it helps them cope better with their cancer and its treatment because it helps control symptoms and side effects such as:
+Some people with cancer say that it helps them cope better with their cancer and its treatment.
+They feel it helps them manage symptoms and side effects such as:

 - poor appetite